oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 In the modified example, in addition to the previous steps, you will also need to:
--	Create a rule that will make an automatic approval for travel requests to India or France IF the amount is  less than 1000 USD OR if there is at least 2 weeks advance notice.
+-	Create a rule that will make an automatic approval for travel requests to India or France IF the amount is  less than 1000 USD OR if there are at least 2 weeks advance notice.
 -	Activate the Decision Model
 -	Add a step to the process so that it checks with the newly activated Decision Model.
 -	Send some traffic to test the Rules